 Again, there are a lot of pushes.
-If a player wins one of either the high or low, the player’s wager is pushed back, and the hand is a wash.
-If the player wins both hands, he/she will win even money on the wager minus a 5% commission.
+If a player wins one of either the high or low, the player’s wager is pushed back.
+The hand is considered a wash.
+If the player wins both hands, he/she will win even money on the wager minus a five percent commission.
 The banker has to win both high and low tile sets for a player to lose his/her wager.

 Strategy and house edge

-Overall, Pai Gow is a game with a low house edge of just above 1%, but there are some strategy tips that improve a casino patron’s chances, therefore getting as close as possible to realizing the low house edge.
+Overall, pai gow is a game with a low house edge of just above one percent, but there are some strategy tips that improve a casino patron’s chances, therefore getting as close as possible to realizing the low house edge.

 Since pairs are ranked highest, look to make pairs before splitting up potential.
-Don’t try and make a 6 point low and 8 point high when you can make two 7 point pairs.
-Making a 6 pair, 7 pair, 8 pair, or 9 value pair is better than making a Wong or Gong, so in these cases arrange 2, 10, 11, and 12 value tiles as necessary to make pairs.
+Don’t try and make a 6-point low and 8-point high when you can make two 7-point pairs.
+Making a 6 pair, 7 pair, 8 pair, or 9 value pair is better than making a Wong or Gong.
+In these cases, arrange 2, 10, 11, and 12 value tiles as necessary to make pairs.

-Pai Gow is not an easy game to quickly pick up, yet reviewing some visuals of the tiles and strategy may help make a lot of sense to what might be a foreign game to some.
+Pai gow is not an easy game to quickly pick up.
+You can review some visuals of the tiles and strategy to help make sense of what might be a foreign game to some.

 Mobile and online

-The Craps felt is much more complex, and players have a few more options when it comes to wagering types and sizing.
-Though online casinos offer the game, some players may enjoy clicking or tapping less than rolling physical dice in a brick and mortar casino.
+The craps felt is much more complex.
+Players will have a few more options when it comes to wagering types and sizing.
+Though online casinos offer the game, some players may enjoy clicking or tapping less than rolling physical dice in a brick-and-mortar casino.

-Three Card Poker might be the best table game out of the four to play in an online or mobile version.
+3CP might be the best table game out of the four to play in an online or mobile version.
 Programming ability allowing for small software adjustments to format the PAIR PLUS payouts in a more player-favorable way should make the game more exciting and competitive among regulated, online casinos.
-A lower house edge and higher jackpots for royal flushes would be an improvement over the typical brick and mortar version.
+A lower house edge and higher jackpots for royal flushes would be an improvement over the typical brick-and-mortar version.

-Pai Gow is certainly a complex game.
-There are plenty of rules to program also.
-Some of the fun in traditional casino settings is that a low roller can make relatively large wagers knowing the high probability of ties / pushes and the pace of the game.
-A digital version of Pai Gow may gain popularity with a reduced (4.9% vs 5% for example) commission on player wins, yet like rolling the dice in Craps, setting tiles, the physical part of the gambling experience is something that may not translate well with typical gamblers.
+Pai gow is certainly a complex game.
+There are also plenty of rules to program.
+Some of the fun in traditional casino settings is that a low roller can make relatively large wagers knowing the high probability of ties and pushes.
+A digital version of pai gow may gain popularity with a reduced (4.9 percent vs. 5 percent for example) commission on player wins.
+Yet, like rolling the dice in craps, setting tiles, and the physical part of the gambling experience is something that may not translate well with typical gamblers.